-If the college requests additional materials (mid-year report, official SAT/ACT score report, etc), be sure to submit on time.
-Note any recommendations the college makes to increase your chances of acceptances.
+If the college requests additional materials (mid-year report, official SAT/ACT score report, etc), be sure to submit them on time.
+Note any recommendations the college makes to increase your chances of acceptance.

 Some colleges may explicitly tell deferred applicants not to call, write, or send additional materials for consideration.
 In that case, do not send them letters of recommendation or anything else that we recommend below.

 Try to find the admissions regional representative for your area.
 You can find the contact on the website or call the admissions office to find his/her name and email address.